stefansenk/spree_multi_tenant/README.md

 With other Spree plugins
 ========================

-Any other models that are tenant specific, will need to have the tenant\_id field and multitenant scope added.
+Any other models that are tenant specific will need to have the tenant\_id field and multitenant scope added.

 Database migration: